The Queen Elizabeth Theatre is a performance venue in downtown Vancouver that hosts plays, concerts and other performing arts productions.

 Vancouver Civic Theatres | Queen Elizabeth Theatre’s Interior | Queen Elizabeth Plaza | Theatre Advice | Other Information |

-Located at 630 Hamilton Street in downtown Vancouver, the Queen Elizabeth Theatre was built in 1959 and named after the current monarch of both Canada and the UK.
-It was created as part of an international design competition and it became a model for many theatre houses across North America.
+The Queen Elizabeth Theatre is at 630 Hamilton Street in downtown Vancouver.
+The theatre was built in 1959 and was named after the late British monarch, Queen Elizabether II, who was also head of the Commowealth States, of which Canada is one.
+The theatre was created as part of an international design competition and it became a model for many theatre houses across North America.

-Since its start, the venue has hosted numerous symphony and opera performances.
+The venue has hosted numerous symphony and opera performances since its founding.
 Today it is the home to Ballet British Columbia, Vancouver Ballet, Vancouver Opera, Broadway Across Canada’s Vancouver touring productions, and many other larger shows.
 Goh Ballet Nutcracker also performs here in December.
+Touring companies from abroad perform here too, including Shen Yun in the spring.

 Vancouver Civic Theatres